 When your creativity is sparked and your writing for a college admission essay seems to simply flow out of you, it’s a great feeling (and often makes for the best essays).
 Unfortunately, this also leads to the danger of getting off topic.

-Always keep the prompt in mind and make sure your essay as a whole consistently works toward addressing the prompt.
+Always keep the prompt in mind and make sure your essay works consistently as a whole.
 You don’t want to lose points because you lost focus and neglected to answer what the prompt asked of you.

 5. Forgetting to Edit – and Edit and Edit …

-Editing college admission essays is obviously a must and seems like a “duh” tip, but it is definitely one worth repeating.
+Editing US college admission essays is obviously a must and seems like a “duh” tip, but it is definitely one worth repeating.
 Your college admission essay is very important, so you don’t want to let any typos or awkward language slip through.
 The best way to catch these things is to read your essay out loud — your ears will catch what your eyes might skim over.

 Since you may use one essay for multiple schools, proofreading also ensures that you don’t mix up college’s names in your essay!
 It has actually happened that a student applying to college sends “University X” an essay saying how much they want to go to “University Y” – oops!
-Editing – at least twice – will help you avoid embarrassing mistakes like these in your college admission essay.
+Editing – at least twice – will help you avoid embarrassing mistakes like these in your US college admission essay.